systemlibrary/systemlibrary-common-web/source/SystemLibrary.Common.Web/Install.md

 * Search and install SystemLibrary.Common.Web

 ## First time usage
-1. Create a new empty .NET 6 project
+1. Create a new Asp.Net Core Empty .NET 6 project
 2. Add SystemLibrary.Common.Web
 3. Add Startup.cs at root of the web project
 4. Add appSettings.json at root of the web project